TritonDataCenter/rfd/rfd/0155/README.md

 x-server-name: $zonename
 ```

-### Conditionally delete object (DELETE /:login/buckets/:bucket/objects/:object)

-TODO
+## Errors

+New errors for buckets include:

+ParentNotBucketError
+ParentNotBucketRootError

 ## Unsupported operations

 * Snaplinks: object-level versioning will not be supported at this time.
-* Multi-Part Uploads: this is not supported for bucket objects.
+* Multi-Part Uploads: this is not yet supported for bucket objects.
+* Jobs: compute functionality is not available with buckets.